ionic-team/ionic-site/guide/0.1.0/building.md

 <img src="http://ionicframework.com.s3.amazonaws.com/guide/0.1.0/4-list.png" alt="List" style="border: 1px solid #ccc; border-radius: 4px;" alt="Running">

+## Creating tasks

-Okay, so we have some testing data for tasks, but what about creating and deleting or finishing them?
+Okay, so we have some testing data for tasks, but what about creating them?
 We need some ways to do that.
 Working with our test data, let's add a simple Modal window that slides up, letting us put in a new task:

 ```html
 <script id="new-task.html" type="text/ng-template">